polkadot-fellows/xcm-format/README.md

 ### **3.6** Origin

-Of type `Option<MultiLocation>`, initialized so its inner value is the Original Origin.
+Of type `Option<Location>`, initialized so its inner value is the Original Origin.

 Expresses the location with whose authority the current programme is running.
 May be reset to `None` at will (implying no authority), and may also be set to a strictly interior location at will (implying a strict subset of authority).

 ### **3.7** Holding Register

-Of type `MultiAssets`, initialized to the empty set (i.e. no assets).
+Of type `Assets`, initialized to the empty set (i.e. no assets).

 Expresses a number of assets that exist under the control of the programme but have no on-chain representation.
 Can be thought of as a non-persistent register for "unspent" assets.